How to become a Chinese Translator?

 Because online tools such as Google and Bing translators are easily accessible, this is possible.

 As a translator, you may eventually get bored.
-Due to repetitive work and staring at a computer screen most of the time, this job is unsuitable for everyone.
-So, you may not find it a rewarding career path if you crave creativity.
+Due to repetitive work and prolonged computer screen time, this job is unsuitable for everyone.
+You may not find this a rewarding career path if you crave creativity.

 Although translators have some apparent flaws, their benefits far outweigh their weaknesses.